Revolut Business and CRS: what gets reported and how to plan it

 Revolut Business is an excellent tool, but understanding its CRS reporting profile is essential if you have an LLC and you reside in a CRS-adhering country.
 The key is not to avoid Revolut, but to declare correctly and design the stack so that the information reported is consistent with what you pay.

-Want to review your banking stack and understand exactly what reaches your tax authority, and how to declare it correctly?
-Book your free consultation.
+Want to review your banking stack and understand exactly what reaches your tax authority, and how to declare it correctly? book your strategic review.

 Tax compliance in your country: CFC, controlled-foreign rules and income attribution